Choose Wet Wraps Over Drugs For Kids with Eczema

 Traditional wet wrap therapy is effective but can be labor intensive unless you purchase and use specialty eczema wraps designed for the treatment.
 Parents who participated in the study assure that the results are well worth the treatment.
 The technique must be followed carefully to insure optimum results.
 The steps are simple, especially if eczema wraps are used and now these wraps are covered by insurance companies and Medicaid ( www.adrescuewear.com).

-- 4. Immediately dress the child in damp eczema wraps made of anti-itch tencel® fabric.
+- Immediately dress the child in damp eczema wraps made of anti-itch tencel® fabric.
 This damp layer seals in the moisture, stops the itch and repairs the skin barrier.
 It also brings down inflammation and decreases the staph bacteria found on the skin.
 Do not use wet wraps with dyes or infused with zinc.
 Studies have not been done with these types of chemicals on the skin with wet garments and inflamed skin.
+Cotton and synthetic fabrics can harbor bacteria and cause problems.
+Make sure the fabric is designed for wet wrapping.

 - Many parents report getting the eczema under control with wet wrap therapy then switching to dry wrapping to maintain control.